BritishGeologicalSurvey/VIGIL/README.md

                         If True, convert output concentration into other species listed with the command -S (--species) -S SPECIES [SPECIES ...], --species SPECIES [SPECIES ...]
                         List of gas species (e.g. CO2)
+  -TS TRACKING_SPECIE, --tracking_specie TRACKING_SPECIE
-  -N NPROC, --nproc NPROC
+                        The original emitted specie that is tracked in the simulation -N NPROC, --nproc NPROC
                         Maximum number of allowed simultaneous processes -M MODELS, --models MODELS